 Over ten years ago my husband, son and I traveled from North Carolina to South Carolina to share Thanksgiving with our respective families.
-My brother, J, and his wife,D, and my nephew and wife live in Simpsonville.
-My husband’s family also lives in Greenville.
+My brother, J, and his wife,D, and my nephew and wife live in Simpsonville, South Carolina.
+My husband’s family lived in Greenville.

 We brought a large, frozen turkey for the big family meal.
-The turkey was transported to South Carolina in a Styrofoam cooler to let it start thawing safely.
+The turkey was transported to South Carolina in a Styrofoam cooler to allow it to thaw safely.
 It was about a five and a half hour drive so the turkey would be safe.

 But when we got to their home we found their refrigerator full of prepared dishes for the next day.
 We just couldn’t “stuff” that big bird in the refrigerator to let it continue to thaw.

-The next morning we went out to check the turkey.
+Thanksgiving morning we went out to check the turkey.
 It was almost warm!!
-Either the sun room overnight didn’t get as cold at night as it felt to us or the Styrofoam cooler insulated the turkey too much after it had thawed to keep it cool.
+Either the sun room overnight didn’t get as cold as we expected or the Styrofoam cooler insulated the turkey too much after it had thawed and failed to keep it cool.
 I still don’t understand what went wrong.

 With the thawed turkey at room temperature I couldn’t serve it to our families.
-Visions raced through my head of my brother, his wife, my nephew and his wife, my husband, son and me violently ill for Thanksgiving in the emergency room, all because I refused to throw the turkey away!
+Visions raced through my head of my brother, his wife, my nephew and his wife, my husband, son and me violently ill in the emergency room, from salmonella or food poisoning from the Thanksgiving turkey, all because I refused to throw the turkey away!

 I hate to waste food!!
 The now defunct words of my mother and father rang in my head, “Eat your food.
 Don’t waste your food.
 Think of the starving children in China.”
 I wonder what my mother would have thought of this situation.
 But I would hate it worse if my loved ones got sick because I didn’t want to waste a turkey.
 I couldn’t risk it.

-So my sister in law and I went to the grocery store and thankfully found the last turkey in the freezer; just the right size and already thawed!
+So my sister in law and I went to the grocery store and thankfully found the last turkey in the refrigerator; just the right size and already thawed!

 The remainder of Thanksgiving was delightful and no one got sick.
 The turkey was wonderful and so was Thanksgiving.